cosmosquad-labs/squad/docs/demo/budget_with_farming.md

 ### Step 1.
 Build from source

+***Since the creation of ratio plans through msg server or gov proposal is disabled by default, you have to build the binary with `make install-testing` to activate it.***

 ```bash
 # Clone the demo project and build `squad` for testing
 git clone https://github.com/cosmosquad-labs/squad.git